AdobeDocs/commerce-knowledge-base.en/help/support-tools/managed-alerts-for-adobe-commerce/managed-alerts-on-magento-commerce-redis-memory-critical-alert.md

 ---
-title: "Managed alerts on Adobe Commerce: Redis memory critical alert"
+description: This article provides troubleshooting steps for when you receive a Redis memory critical alert for Adobe Commerce in New Relic.
+Immediate action is required to resolve the issue.
+The alert will look something like the following, depending on the alert notification channel you selected.
 labels: Magento Commerce Cloud,New Relic,Pro,Redis,alert,memory,support tools,troubleshooting,warning,Adobe Commerce,cloud infrastructure,Pro
+title: 'Managed alerts on Adobe Commerce: Redis memory critical alert'
 ---

+# Managed alerts on Adobe Commerce: Redis memory critical alert

 This article provides troubleshooting steps for when you receive a Redis memory critical alert for Adobe Commerce in New Relic.
 Immediate action is required to resolve the issue.
 The alert will look something like the following, depending on the alert notification channel you selected.